A Visitors Guide to Safely Getting Around Uganda

 There is also at a higher price, charter services that will take you in between parks.

 Something you want to avoid unless you have experience in African – Ugandan Driving.
-It is best to avoid death defying situations and being a risk taker.
+It is best to avoid death-defying situations and being a risk taker.

-You will need a 4-wheel drive vehicle that is road-worthy and check it out thoroughly when renting.
+You will need a 4-wheel drive vehicle that is road-worthy and checks out thoroughly when renting.
 Fuel is expensive about 1.40 USD per liter.
 Check for spare tire changing equipment.
 You will need an International Driver license or use your country’s license(for up to 6 months).
 You will need a log book, certificate of insurance.